NatronGitHub/Natron/BUGS.md

 Here is a list of non-blocking bugs / wanted features:

+- a log window with OFX and Natron log messages (see OfxImageEffectInstance::vmessage, OfxHost::vmessage)

 - derive and integrate are not implemented for animated Double, Double2D, Double3D, RGBA, RGB parameters (derive returns 0, integrate returns (t2-t1)*getValue())